 Myth No. 1 –

 You must be thinking that you check all the links that you visit, and you are too careful to get victimized.
 Wrong! your browser itself is the biggest vulnerability.
 You must have heard, recently, the biggest cyberattacks were planned after taking the advantage of your susceptible browser.
 Visiting a suspicious link is all it takes to hand over your system to hackers but this is not it, now you might get affected by visiting a legit website as well.

 We Are Small Firm, We Can’t Be the Target:

 Don’t be delusional!
 Anybody and everybody can get influenced by the cyber bullies.
 You need to be very careful when it comes to IT security.
 According to the statistics for 2016, companies those who experienced Cyberattack had 31% of small sized and medium companies in the list.

 Myth No. 3 –

 I Have the Best Anti-Virus Installed, I Got It Covered –

 Antivirus can be used as a precautionary measure but that doesn’t mean it is enough.
 As Antivirus is outdated and can only detect those viruses whose signatures is known to the software.
 As we know, every now and then, new spyware and ransomware, worms are developed.
-Most of the time, the software or social media website is medium to spread the threat.
-Recently, Hackers used Google Doc and famous video convertor HandBrake to spread a malware to a user’s system.
+Most of the time, the software or social media website serves as a medium to spread the threat.
+Recently, Hackers used Google Doc and famous video converter HandBrake to spread a malware to a user’s system.

 Staying alert is the only option!